1989 Portuguese Grand Prix: Race report

 Berger had a great start and managed to overtake Senna.
 Mansell was in third followed by Prost, Martini and Patrese.
 Berger quickly opened a lead while Senna was trying to keep Mansell behind.
 Then Mansell finally managed to overtake Senna and started to catch Berger.
 As the two Ferraris caught up with the slower cars and were starting to lap them, Mansell managed to overtake Berger.
 Positions at lap 24 were: Mansell, Berger, Senna and Prost.
 Prost was the first of the leaders to pit for new tyres from fourth position.
 He was quickly followed by Berger on lap 35 and then by Senna.
 Then came the crucial moment of the race.
 Mansell came into the pits slightly too fast, locked his tyres and missed his pit box by a few metres.
 Although his pit crew moved down the pit lane to try to change his tyres where he had stopped, Mansell engaged reverse gear and drove backwards the short distance into the correct spot, despite the Ferrari mechanics signalling to him to not reverse the car.
 After the leaders went to pit for tyres, Martini led a lap in the Minardi, the only time in F1 history that a Minardi car was at the front leading.
 Mansell was down in fourth.
 Berger, Senna and Mansell quickly overtook Martini and Mansell closed on Senna.
 However, as driving a car in reverse in the pit lane was expressly forbidden (the pit crew may legally push a car backwards), Mansell was given the black disqualification flag.
 At the start of lap 48, approaching Turn 1 even while the black flag was being waved at him Mansell tried to overtake Senna, the cars collided and both drivers were out.
 This damaged Senna's title chances, especially since rival Alain Prost came in second place.
 The race was won by Berger ahead of Prost, with Stefan Johansson a surprising third in the underfunded Onyx; the Swede did not make a pit-stop at any stage of the race and was initially on course for fifth place until both Williams-Renault entries were pulled out with overheating issues.
+It turned out to be Johansson's final career podium.

+As of 2024, Johansson's podium remains the last for a Swedish driver in Formula One.